SvenWerlen/fvtt-moulinette/README.md

 ## <a name="support"/>Support me on Patreon

-If you like my work and want to support me, consider becoming a patreon or throwing a buck or two at me!
+If you like my work and want to support me, consider becoming a patreon!

 [https://www.patreon.com/moulinette](https://www.patreon.com/moulinette)

+You can also join [Moulinette Discord](https://discord.gg/xg3dcMQfP2)